How to Pair Level 3 Plates with Soft Body Armor Effectively

 Soft armor typically consists of the following materials:

 Kevlar: Durable, flexible, and impact-resistant, Kevlar is a widely used soft body armor material.
-It absorbs bullet energy well and releases it over a greater surface area.
+It absorbs bullets bullet energy well and releases it over a greater surface area.

 UHMWPE: Ultra-high-molecular-weight polyethylene is a light yet tough material used mainly in soft armor.
 It is preferred for its comfort over long periods of wear and for lightening the overall weight of the armor.